conholdate/conholdate-blog-content/Conholdate.Total/2022-03-11-add-hyperlinks-and-bookmarks-dynamically-using-csharp/index.md

 ## Add Bookmarks Dynamically using C# {#Add-Bookmarks-Dynamically-using-CSharp}

-We can insert bookmarks to reports dynamically using the bookmark tags.
-The syntax of a bookmark tag to be used in the template document is defined as follows:
+We can insert bookmarks into reports dynamically using bookmark tags.
+We can use the bookmark tag in the template document as shown below:

 ```
 <<bookmark [bookmark_expression]>>